youssef-attai/useful-hooks/README.md

 updates the `status`, `result`, and `error` state variables.

-`status` will be `idle` by default, once you call `execute`, it will be `pending` until the async call of `someAsyncFuncThatReturnsAString` resolves and throws an error.
+`status` will be `idle` by default, once you call `execute`, it will be `pending` until the async call of `someAsyncFuncThatReturnsAString` resolves or throws an error.
 If the call was successful, `status` will be `success`, if it wasn't, it will be `error`.

 Also, note that in `useAsync<string, string>`, the first `string` is the return type